KiraYamato94/LasMonjas/README.md

 <details>
   <summary>Click to show</summary>

+**Version 3.4.0 (1st October 2023)**
+- All gamemodes HUD reworked.
+- Medusa rework: petrify last forever now, petrified players die when a meeting is called but every crewmate has a button to unpetrify a player.
+- Manipulator rework: manipulate a player to force it to kill or get killed.
+- New ability for Bomberman: self bomb, kill anyone inside explosion range including himself.
+- New ability for Welder: vent bomb, place a bomb per round inside a vent, the player that enters or exits (but not going through) that specific vent dies.
+- Shy role removed from the mod, but its ability got added to Sleuth.
+- New crewmate: Locksmith, can open all closed doors.
+On MiraHQ it removes decontamination doors.
+- New ability for Devourer: eat players, can eat players to teleport them to a place where they can't do anything but move, killing the Devourer free those players, but eaten players die when a meeting is called if the Devourer is alive.
+- 26 new hats, 7 new visors and 2 new nameplates

 **Version 3.3.0 (6th August 2023)**
 - Submerged compatibility update
 - Fixed adaptive color for custom cosmetics (again)